 The completion of homework is a big issue in many homes.
 Some children enjoy their homework and complete it without a problem.
 Others however, dislike homework and getting them to sit down and do it can be a real challenge for parents.
 So what can you do to make life easier for both yourself and your child and also make sure that the homework gets done?

-- Do not allow distractions such as TV or Playstation.
+Do not allow distractions such as TVs, Playstations, or phones in the same room as homework.
 It’s impossible to concentrate on two things at once.
 If they are watching television, they are not applying themselves to the homework.
 If another child is playing a game in the same room, it is the same distraction.
 Explain to them that if they apply themselves to the homework without the distraction they will complete the task much more quickly and will have more time for TV or games.

 Try to stick to the same time each day, not too late so they are not too tired.
 This seems common sense but lots of children moan and complain and parents sometimes fall into the trap and give in.
 Have you ever heard your child say “in a minute” or “later”…very common words!
 Sticking to the same time each day helps them develop a routine.